pauloendoh/endoh-zephyr-mf/README.md

 # endoh-zephyr-mf

 Micro-frontend TO-DO app for Zephyr technical task.
+The TO-DO items are saved in local storage.

 ## Run the project